-As of September 30, 2022, we had \$12.3 million in cash and cash equivalents.
+As of December 31, 2022, we had \$12.8 million in cash and cash equivalents.
 We believe our available cash, cash equivalents, credit facility and potential cash flows from operations will be sufficient to fund our current working capital needs, capital expenditures, and minimum debt and interest payments through the next 12 months.
-Our capital requirements for fiscal 2023 include amounts that will be required to complete our planned retrofit of the facility we purchased in August 2021 that is planned to become a powder blending, packaging, and storage facility.
+Our capital requirements for fiscal 2023 include amounts that will be required to complete our planned improvements to the proposed powder blending, packaging and storage facility we purchased in August 2021.